 I already have a full-pay child enrolled at Wildwood, but do not have the resources to pay for a sibling.
 What do I do?

 You must apply for flexible tuition at the time the sibling applies for admission.
 The flexible tuition application must be for both children, and if the second child is admitted and you qualify for flexible tuition, both children may receive flexible tuition.

 For the 2019-20 school year, 131 students receive over $4.7 million in flexible tuition benefits.
 Because we often admit more students that request flexible tuition than we are able to fund, new students who are offered admission do not always receive the flexible tuition they request—even if they qualify.

 Admission decisions are sent in March.
 Flexible tuition decisions are communicated at that time in a letter included with the enrollment contract packet.
 The letter will advise you of the deposit and fees due with the signed enrollment contract.

 Yes.
 The school offers a plan that allows flexible tuition families to spread the cost over nine payments—from April through December.

 Anyone may apply for flexible tuition.
 Flexible tuition is based on demonstrated need.
 Each family’s financial circumstance is unique and will be considered independently.
 Applying for flexible tuition, however, does not guarantee a grant will be offered.

-Need is determined by the Flexible Tuition Committee using tax returns, confidential statements, and the analysis provided by FAST as a tool to help in the decision making process.
+Need is determined by the Flexible Tuition Committee using tax returns, confidential statements, and the analysis provided by Smart Aid as a tool to help in the decision making process.